-The safety belt pretensioners at the front outboard seating positions are designed to tighten the safety belts firmly against the occupant's body during a frontal or near-frontal collision.
-This maximizes the effectiveness of the safety belts and helps properly position the occupant relative to the air bag to improve protection.
-The safety belt pretensioners can be either activated alone or, if the collision is of sufficient severity, together with the air bags.
+The safety belt pretensioners at the front outboard seating positions are designed to tighten the safety belts firmly against the occupant's body during frontal and side collisions, and rollovers.
+This maximizes the effectiveness of the safety belts.
+In frontal collisions, the safety belt pretensioners can be activated alone or, if the collision is of sufficient severity, together with the front air bags.